-“You can make huge changes to your body with small, consistent adjustments in your lifestyle, such as walking during your lunch hour instead of sitting at your desk,” says Holland.
+“You can make huge changes to your body with small, consistent adjustments in your lifestyle, such as walking during your lunch hour instead of sitting at your desk,” said Holland.

 One extreme workout a week may do more harm than good, actually, as you’re likely to become injured.

-“Opt for some easy days and some hard days, not one killer workout a week,” says Holland.
+“Opt for some easy days and some hard days, not one killer workout a week,” said Holland.

 7. “I’ll just zone out and watch TV while I work out.”

 Many studies show that listening to music while doing cardio is shown to make your workout feel easier.
-But multitasking by watching TV while lifting weights —and not focusing on your exercises — takes away from your effort and results, says Holland.
+But multitasking by watching TV while lifting weights — and not focusing on your exercises — takes away from your effort and results, said Holland.

-“To get maximum benefit you have to concentrate on what you’re working," he says.
+“To get maximum benefit you have to concentrate on what you’re working," he said.
 "You should focus on feeling the muscle with each repetition as well as keep each rep slow and controlled.”